Description

 Why Practices Choose the Zeiss Cirrus 4000

-- 27,000 A-scans per second — spectral-domain acquisition speed delivers high-resolution macular and optic disc cubes with minimal motion artifact for the full Cirrus protocol suite
+27,000 A-scans per second — Spectral-domain acquisition speed delivers high-resolution macular and optic disc cubes with minimal motion artifact across the full Cirrus protocol suite.

-- Guided Progression Analysis (GPA) — detects statistically significant RNFL thinning between serial scans and generates summary progression reports; the documentation standard for glaucoma change detection
+- Guided Progression Analysis (GPA) — Detects statistically significant RNFL thinning between serial scans and generates summary progression reports; the documentation standard for glaucoma change detection in managed care.

 Clinical Applications

-- Macular disease management — retinal thickness maps for age-related macular degeneration, diabetic macular edema, epiretinal membrane, and vitreomacular traction
+- Macular disease management — Retinal thickness maps for AMD, diabetic macular edema, epiretinal membrane, and vitreomacular traction.

-- Retinal layer segmentation — delineates individual retinal layers for neuro-ophthalmology applications including optic neuritis and MS-related RNFL thinning
+- Retinal layer segmentation — Delineates individual retinal layers for neuro-ophthalmology including optic neuritis and MS-related RNFL thinning.

 Who This Is For

-- Ophthalmology practices with active glaucoma populations — GPA and the Cirrus normative database provide the clinical documentation rigor required for co-management and specialist reporting
+- Ophthalmology practices with active glaucoma populations — GPA and the Cirrus normative database provide the documentation rigor required for co-management and specialist reporting.

-- Optometry practices entering OCT imaging — the Cirrus platform and normative data are accepted across the major co-management frameworks; a used Cirrus 4000 is the most cost-effective entry into proven SD-OCT
+- Optometry practices entering OCT imaging — The Cirrus platform and normative data are accepted across major co-management frameworks; the Cirrus 4000 is the most cost-effective entry into proven SD-OCT.

-- Practices upgrading from time-domain OCT — the Cirrus 4000 delivers a meaningful step up in resolution, scan speed, and analysis software from older Stratus OCT instruments
+- Practices upgrading from time-domain OCT — A meaningful step up in resolution, scan speed, and analysis software from older Stratus OCT instruments.

-- High-volume practices adding a second OCT lane — identical software workflow to the Cirrus 500 and 5000 means staff can move between instruments without retraining
+- High-volume practices adding a second OCT lane — Identical software workflow to the Cirrus 500 and 5000 means zero retraining for existing staff.

-- Budget-conscious buyers who want Cirrus reliability — the same Zeiss imaging optics and software architecture as the more expensive Cirrus 500/5000 at roughly half the price
+- Budget-conscious buyers who want Cirrus reliability — Same Zeiss imaging optics and software architecture as the Cirrus 500/5000 at a fraction of the price.

 Technical Specifications